-DigiPen Institute of Technology is offering scholarships to female students who are U.S. citizens on a first-come, first-served basis.
-Visit www.digipen.edu for more information and to download the application.
+DigiPen Institute of Technology is offering scholarships to female students who are U.S. citizens or permanent residents.
+This scholarship is available on a first-come, first-serve basis.
+Interested students should visit www. digipen.edu for more information and to download the application.